BZajc/1Chat/README.md

 ## Future Implementations

 Tag-based User Search: A feature allowing users to search for others based on tags represented by icons.
 Users can select up to three icons that represent the type of person they want to connect with, increasing their chances of matching with users who have similar tags.

 Other planned features can be found in the "todo" section within the application.

 ## Deployment

 1Chat is hosted on Netlify and can be accessed at [https://1chat-bzajc.netlify.app/](https://1chat-bzajc.netlify.app/)

+Important: When refreshing the page on Netlify or manually changing the URL, an error message "Page not found" occurs.
+This happens due to how Netlify works and is not caused by any bugs in the code.

 ## Local Setup